 These lines describe some familiar countryside, so long as you are from Smith County.
 And since a gale is a wind and a vale is the valley that surrounds a river, Higley is telling us that he likes the windy valley through which the Solomon River runs.
 And Beaver Creek, where he actually built his sod house, offered additional advantages: apparently no poisonous plants grew there.
 Good to know.

 The bluffs of white rocks and antelope flocks

 Higley was trained as a physician, not a poet.
 Perhaps that explains his questionable phrasing in this line.

 In the first decades of the 19th century, Kansas was set aside as Indian Territory.
-US settlers and policy makers were intent on removing Native Americans from territories east of the Mississippi River, and so they cut a deal with these tribes: if they moved further west, to places like Kansas, they could live there untroubled “as long as the grass grows and water flows.”
+U.S. settlers and policy makers were intent on removing Native Americans from territories east of the Mississippi River, so they cut a deal with these tribes: If they moved further west, to places like Kansas, they could live there untroubled "as long as the grass grows and water flows."

-Within 30 years, US settlers and policymakers had changed their minds, and they demanded that the Natives Americans living in Kansas move further west and south.
-During the 1850s, new “treaties” were arranged, transferring the vast majority of all lands held by Kansas Indians to the United States.
-The Native Americans were considered dangerous, and in the interests of westward expansion and Manifest Destiny, they were constantly being pushed aside.
+Within 30 years, U.S. settlers and policymakers had changed their minds, and they demanded that the Natives Americans living in Kansas move further west and south.
+During the 1850s, new "treaties" were arranged, transferring the vast majority of all lands held by Kansas Indians to the United States.